Kim Jong Nam had antidote to VX nerve agent on him at time of murder

 North Korea has repeatedly denied any involvement in the assassination of Kim.

-Why Kim did not attempt to administer the antidote he was carrying is unclear.
 Soon after he was poisoned with VX, he stumbled into a clinic in the airport and requested medical attention.

 A nurse wiped a "odorless, water-like" fluid from Kim's face, as his blood pressure spiked to a "life threatening level," according to a doctor who testified in court.